microservicer/flutter-pipelines/README.md

 #### API Keys
 Generate a new App Store API key for the iOS app and store it in the GitHub repository secrets.

-- At the [App Store Connect website](https://appstoreconnect.apple.com/access/api) , go to `Users and Access`  and create a new API key.
+- At the [App Store Connect website](https://appstoreconnect.apple.com/access/api) and create a new API key.
+- take a note of the Issuer ID and the Key ID.
+For later use.
 - Then upload it to the GitHub repository secrets.
 Repository Settings > Secrets and variables > Actions > New repository secret.
 - name: `APP_STORE_CONNECT_API_KEY`